RMATech/libertynow-customer-chat/README.md

-# Beacon Chat Backend (Elixir + Phoenix) Chat is inspired by https://github.com/dwyl/phoenix-liveview-chat-example
+# Beacon Chat Backend (Elixir + Phoenix)
 ## Overview
 This is the backend for the **Beacon-Based Chat Application**, built using **Elixir** and **Phoenix Framework**.
-It allows real-time communication (chat and call trigger logic) between users when they are in proximity to BLE beacons.
+It allows real-time communication (chat and call trigger logic) between users when they are in proximity to BLE beacons.Chat is inspired by https://github.com/dwyl/phoenix-liveview-chat-example

 ## Features
 - Real-time one-to-one messaging via Phoenix Channels